tpaviot/ProcessScheduler/docs/pinedo.md

 ps.render_gantt_matplotlib(solution)
 ```

-We obtain:
+The obtained schedule is shown below:

 ![Pinedo232PSGanttSol1](img/pinedo_example_232_solution_1.svg){ width="100%" }

-Wich is similar to the solution of the book with a makespan of 31:
+This result is similar to the solution presented in the book, with a makespan of 31.

 ![Pinedo232PSGanttFromBook](img/gantta_pinedo_232.png){ width="100%" }

-Now, each one of the ten processing times is reduced by one time unit, that is to say:
+Now, let's reduce each of the ten processing times by one time unit:

 ``` py
 durations = [7, 6, 6, 1, 2, 1, 1, 7, 7, 14]
 ```

-We solve the problem in the same way and obtain:
+We solve the problem in the same way and obtain the following schedule:
 ![Pinedo232PSGanttSol2](img/pinedo_example_232_solution_2.svg){ width="100%" }

 Here the conclusion is sligthly different from the one from Pinedo's book, where "one would expect that, if each one of the ten processing times is reduced by one time unit, the makespan would be less than 31.
 However, requiring the schedule to be non-delay results in the schedule depicted in [..] with a makespan of 32".
-Our solution has a makespan of 27.
+Our solution, however, has a makespan of 27.

-With 3 machines and the original settings, we get:
+With 3 machines and the original settings, we get the following schedule:

 ![Pinedo232PSGanttSol3](img/pinedo_example_232_solution_3.svg){ width="100%" }

-which also conflicts with Pinedo's conclusion claiming that the makespan is now 36 whereas ours is only 30.
+This also conflicts with Pinedo's conclusion, as he claims the makespan is now 36, whereas our solution results in a makespan of only 30.

 ## Example 3.2.5 (Minimizing Maximum Lateness)